masacheung/Triolingo/README.md

 ---

 ## About The Project
-<a href="https://triolingo-mern.herokuapp.com/#/">Triolingo</a> is a single-page flash card app that features a dictinary, definition, example, synonym, audio pronunciation and discussion board.
+<a href="https://triolingo-mern.herokuapp.com/#/">Triolingo</a> is a single-page flash card app that features a dictionary, definition, example, synonym, audio pronunciation and discussion board.

 ## Technologies
 1. MongoDB